Fantomas42/django-blog-zinnia/docs/how-to/extending_entry_model.rst

 The extension process is done in three main steps:

 #.
-Write a class containing your customizations.
+Write a model class containing your customizations.
 #.
-Register your class into Zinnia to be used.
+Register your model class into Zinnia to be used.
 #.
-Update the :class:`~zinnia.admin.entry.EntryAdmin` class accordingly.
+Create and register a new :class:`~django.contrib.admin.ModelAdmin`
+   class for your new model class.

 .. _writing-model-extension: